ioen-tech/ioen.balancer.schema/README.md

 npm run build
 ````

-If you want to clear the database, run: (Warning: Do not run this command if you are using the production DB)
+If you want to clear the database, run: **(WARNING: Do not run this command if you are using the production DB)**
 ````bash
 npx prisma migrate reset
 ````